Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Introduction

 More recently, the concurrent work \citet{orabona2025new}, proves that several Polyak-type step-sizes for \ref{eq:ssm} can be interpreted as a gradient descent in a carefully selected surrogate loss.
 As a special case of their approach, they proved that the original SPS$_{max}$ update rule of \citet{loizou2021stochastic}, $\g_t=\min \{ \frac{f_i(x^t)-f_i^*}{\|g_i^t\|^2}, \gamma_b \}$ where $\gamma_b>0$, works without any modification in the non-smooth regime.
 As we explain in \Cref{sec:practical_considerations}, even if SPS$_{max}$ comes with nice convergence guarantees for different classes of problems through the approach of \citet{orabona2025new}, this rule could be ineffective in ML tasks without the smoothing trick of the upper bound $\gamma_b$ of \citet{loizou2021stochastic}.
 In practice, $\gamma_b$ is actually selected in the majority of iterations, making the impact of the actual Polyak step-size selection unclear.
 On the other hand, our proposed \emph{Safeguarded} Polyak step sizes do not suffer from this issue; by construction, they avoid the use of a bound on the step-size selection and instead use a bound on the norm of the gradients.
 The results of \citet{orabona2025new} hold only for \ref{eq:ssm} and cannot trivially be extended to the momentum variants (\ref{eq:ima}), which we also handle in our work.

-\paragraph{Limitations and our remedy.} Taken together, the existing variants of Polyak-type algorithms either (i) converge only under interpolation, or (ii) rely on oracle information such as $f_i(x^*)$ that is unavailable in practice or (iii) in practice heavily depend on the selection of the upper bound $\gamma_b$.
-The step sizes we introduce in this work eliminate both drawbacks: they are \emph{fully adaptive}, i.e, need no additional problem knowledge, and match the $\mathcal{O}(T^{-1/2})$ rate for convex, Lipschitz objectives (up to a neighborhood) without extra information, in both plain \ref{eq:ssm} and its momentum variant \ref{eq:ima}.
+\textbf{Limitations and our remedy.} Taken together, the existing variants of Polyak-type algorithms either (i) converge only under interpolation, or (ii) rely on oracle information such as $f_i(x^*)$ that is unavailable in practice or (iii) in practice heavily depend on the selection of the upper bound $\gamma_b$.
+The step sizes we introduce in this work eliminate these drawbacks: they require only a lower bound and a single safeguard parameter $M$, and match the $\mathcal{O}(T^{-1/2})$ rate for convex, Lipschitz objectives (up to a neighborhood), in both plain \ref{eq:ssm} and its momentum variant \ref{eq:ima}.